mririi/MaskDetector/README.md

 ```
 kubectl expose deployment mask-detector-app --type=LoadBalancer --port 80 --target-port 8081
 ```
-## CI/CD Pipline
+## CI/CT/CD Pipline
 ### Description
-Create a continous integration and continous deployment pipline and make it run on every push
+Create a continous integration, training and deployment pipline and make it run on every push

 ### Do it yourself
 Create .github/workflows directory